 Put simply, Reykjavik Excursions held the bus for over 2 hours hoping to get more paying passengers before finally letting the bus leave the airport.
 Reykjavik Excursions didn’t make much money on that trip, and they were all tourists.
 I can only assume that locals know better than to take the Reykjavik Excursions Flybus.

 Now, truth in disclosure, the FlyBus from the hotel to the airport was better.
 It was absolutely packed – 100% of the seats filled…and the bus went on time.

 As a country, Iceland is working hard to boost tourism.
-They have a new slick “Inspired by Iceland” advertising campaign, and we thoroughly enjoyed our 10 days in Iceland.
+And yes, we thoroughly enjoyed our 10 days in Iceland.
 However, travelers generally expect a certain level of infrastructure.
 And this is especially true in Europe.
 Having reliable and timely transportation from the city center to the airport is one of those things.

 If Iceland wants to boost tourism it would benefit them to have reliable and economical airport service.
 And the Reykjavik Excursions Flybus in Iceland is not it.

 Travelers to Iceland have few options to get from the airport into Reykjavik.
 But they should be warned that there’s a good chance of them being stranded at the airport for an extended period of time.
 Travelers should allow plenty of extra time and not assume the FlyBus will run as promised.
 We would strongly encourage travelers to investigate other options.